Mink-Mink/EntadGen/README.md

 Final line has the limitations of the entad.
 This can include things like what can be affected by it and at what distance.

 To turn this into a full entad, we apply a little bit of creativity to these descriptors; in this case, we can imagine a tiny wooden kitchen knife, which, when pointed in a direction, can quickly move you there with bursts of air; however, the maximum distance it can move you is only the size of a room, so at most a hundred feet.

+## Word dictionaries

+All random idea generation in this script is based on dictionaries of various words, with frequencies of usage associated with them.

+[TODO: describe this in more detail later]